On this page

 Is there a special interest lottery?

-No, Common Interest Communities (i.e. Wellness, Female-to-Nonbinary, Substance-Free) and select Living Learning Communities (Pine Hall and Beard) are now a part of general lottery.
+No, Common Interest Communities (i.e. Female-to-Nonbinary, Substance-Free, Male-to-Nonbinary, Quiet Housing, LGBTQ+ & Ally Housing) and Living Learning Communities (Wellness and May Fellows) are now a part of general lottery.
 This allows for a much more streamlined lottery process.
-You must have filled out a CIC opt-in form in order to see these building during general lottery.
+You must have filled out a CIC opt-in form or have been accepted into the LLC in order to see these building during general lottery.

 What if I get a weird lottery time, like 2:00am?